carlshan/intro_to_mobile_app_development/spring_2018/React Tutorials/Places/FavoritePlaces_Part1.md

 Now, if you want to use different icons you need to see the full list of icons [here](https://ionicframework.com/docs/ionicons/) and click on an icon.

+Clicking on it will reveal the name of an icon.
+To use it:

+* **If you are developing for iOS:** It should look something like `ios-alarm`
-Whatever is the name of that icon (e.g., `ios-alarm` if you are developing for iOS or `md-alarm` if you are developing for Android), you can place it into the following two lines of code that is inside the `navigationOptions`:
+* **If you are developing for Android:** Use `md-alarm` if you are developing for Android).
+The `md` stands for `Material Design` which is the name of the theme that Google/Android uses.

+You can place it into the following two lines of code that is inside the `navigationOptions`:

 > **NOTE:** Remember, the `...` just means it's the same code as you already have, and I just didn't want to clutter up this tutorial with redundant code.